 - SEP IRA

-Let’s see one of the plan options from above in action.
+Let’s see one of the plan options in action.
 Say you set up a 401(k) plan before the end of the year.
 Because you set one up, you can deduct any contributions made to the plan when you file your tax return.

 Keep in mind that every business’s tax situation is different.
 Before making the leap and establishing a retirement plan for your business, do your research and discuss your options with a tax professional.